uCredit-Dev/ucredit-docs/docs/uCredit/api/routes/year.md

 ### `PATCH` `/api/years/updateName`

 Updates the name of a specific year.
+Updates plan name and the year field of its associated courses.

 |            | Name    | Type     | Description                   |
 | ---------- | ------- | -------- | ----------------------------- |